 PrimeBit Withdrawal fees

-To summarize on the fees, the fees at PrimeBit are extremely competitive.
+To summarize on the fees, the fees at PrimeBit are very competitive.